12 Jan How to use social media to boost brand love this Valentine’s (and Galentine’s) Day

 Rose petals at the ready, 14th February is just around the corner.
 Is your social strategy prepared?

 Observing national holidays is a great way to bring your customers fresh, relevant content on social media (we use this calendar to plan ours FYI).
 Valentine’s Day is a good place to start because, whether in romantic relationships or not, it’s become a big shopping event.

 You can’t buy love, but that hasn’t stopped Valentine’s Day from becoming one of the most expensive holidays of the year (and a lucrative time for marketers).
 In 2020, we each spent an average of $196.31 on Valentine’s Day, totalling $27.4 billion.
 That’s a 32% increase from 2019.

 Millennials reportedly spend the most on gifting.
-According to Bankrate, 75% of them planned on splashing the cash last year – and expected the most to be spent in return.
+According to Bankrate, 75% of them planned on splashing the cash in 2020 – and expected the most to be spent in return.

 Just don’t forget your ‘Galentine’